In this chapter, we will present some debugging tactics to troubleshoot problems in OP5 Monitor.

 Normal but significant condition.

-The two most significant configuration files to manage logging for business services: '
+The two most significant configuration files to manage to log for business services: '

 /etc/op5/log.yml' and '